 - If you want to move closer to your family or friends

-While moving house is excellent for some homeowners, few could afford to retire only by downsizing.
-All the extra costs and emotions that factor into moving house when down-sizing can be too much.
+While moving house is excellent for some homeowners, few can afford to retire by downsizing alone.
+All the extra costs and emotions that factor into moving house when downsizing can be overwhelming.

 Other Costs You Should Think About:

 - Estate agent commission due upon the sale and transfer of your home